The Playbook · Revenue optimization

-We know what’s behind that question, too.
-Most hosts asking it are doing fine on the day to day, the cleaning, the guests, the turnovers, but they can feel the property is leaving money somewhere they can’t quite see.
-That gap is real, and it’s fixable, and you don’t have to give up your property to close it.
-Here’s how it works, and where the line sits between optimization and full management.
+Most hosts asking this question are doing fine on the day-to-day — the cleaning, the guests, the turnovers — but they can feel the property is leaving money somewhere they can't quite see.
+That gap is real, it's fixable, and you don't have to give up your property to close it.
+Here's how it works, and where the line sits between optimization and full management.

-Why full property management costs more than it returns for most hosts
+Why full management costs more than it returns for most hosts

-Traditional full-service property management typically takes 20–35% of your booking revenue.
-For that, it runs everything: guest check-in, cleaning coordination, maintenance, supplies, and the revenue side.
-The catch is that most of that fee pays for operational labor you may already have handled well, while the part that actually grows revenue, pricing and listing optimization, often gets treated as an afterthought.
+Full-service management typically takes 20–35% of booking revenue.
+For that, it runs everything: check-in, cleaning coordination, maintenance, supplies, and the revenue side.
+The catch is that most of that fee pays for operational labor you may already handle well, while the part that actually grows revenue — pricing and listing optimization — often gets treated as an afterthought.

 Pricing that adjusts to real demand

 Most hosts set a nightly rate and revisit it now and then.
-The market moves daily: local events, seasonality, competitor availability, day-of-week patterns.
-Static pricing leaves money on the table on high-demand nights and quietly kills occupancy on slow ones.
-Dynamic pricing calibrated to your specific market is the single highest-impact lever, and it asks nothing of you on the physical side of running the property.
+The market moves daily — local events, seasonality, competitor availability, day-of-week patterns.
+Static pricing leaves money on high-demand nights and quietly kills occupancy on slow ones.
+Dynamic pricing calibrated to your specific market is the single highest-impact lever, and it asks nothing of you on the physical side.

-Your photos, title, description, and amenity tags decide two things: whether guests click, and how Airbnb’s algorithm ranks you.
-A listing that converts better earns more from the same traffic, and ranks higher, which earns more traffic.
-This is pure optimization work, done remotely, on the listing itself.
+Your photos, title, description, and amenity tags decide two things: whether guests click, and how Airbnb ranks you.
+A listing that converts better earns more from the same traffic — and ranks higher, which earns more traffic.
+Pure optimization work, done remotely, on the listing itself.

 Algorithm response

-Airbnb’s search ranking rewards listings that perform: fast responses, strong reviews, competitive pricing, low cancellations.
-Working with the algorithm rather than against it compounds over time.
-Better ranking drives more bookings, and more bookings drive better ranking.
+Airbnb's search rewards listings that perform: fast responses, strong reviews, competitive pricing, low cancellations.
+Working with the algorithm rather than against it compounds — better ranking drives more bookings, and more bookings drive better ranking.
 None of it requires anyone to set foot in your property.

-Across 30 documented listings, our portfolio benchmark is a ~42% increase in monthly revenue.
-Results are property-specific, so we audit every property individually before setting a target.
-We don’t quote a number on a listing we haven’t seen.
-The gains vary widely by property size and market, from smaller urban units to luxury villas, so the honest way to read that benchmark is as a portfolio average across very different properties, not a promise for any single one.
-And because Marketics charges 10% of bookings with no monthly fee, the large majority of any gain stays with you.
+Our portfolio benchmark is a 45% median revenue lift, net of market.
+Results are property-specific, so we audit every property individually before setting a target — we don't quote a number on a listing we haven't seen.
+Gains vary widely by size and market, from small urban units to luxury villas, so the honest way to read that benchmark is a median across very different properties, not a promise for any one.
+And because the fee is 10% of bookings with no monthly charge, the large majority of any gain stays with you.
+Full methodology and distribution: the Marketics STR Performance Index.

 What this looks like in practice